naver/splade/anserini_evaluation/README.md

 python create_anserini_collection.py --splade_weights_path $PATH_SPLADE --input_collection_path $PATH_MSMARCO/collection.tsv --output_collection_path $OUTPUT_COLLECTION_PATH --index_batch_size $INDEX_BATCH_SIZE --split $SPLIT
 ```

 Where $SPLIT is the number of splits for the collection jsonl (to allow for multi-threaded indexing), $INDEX_BATCH_SIZE is the batch_size for indexing and $OUTPUT_COLLECTION_PATH.
-It takes around 16h on a T4 GPU to encode the entire MSMARCO collection.
+It takes around 16h on a T4 GPU to encode the entire MS MARCO collection.

 ## 2. Generating the topics (query) files

-Now that we have everything setup we may start.
-Considering everything respects the setup, you may generate the document collection via:

 ```
 TOPIC_BATCH_SIZE=100